-When the MA group is And Then Caretaker Relative The only child in the home is age 18 and was a student, but is no longer in school The customer no longer qualifies for the Caretaker Relative group.
+And Then The only child in the home is age 18 and was a student, but is no longer in school The customer no longer qualifies for the Caretaker Relative group.
 See MA506 for more policy.
-SSI-MAO Medicare Savings Program (MSP) Freedom to Work (FTW) The customer is the student and is under age 22 A change in student status may affect whether the customer qualifies for the Student Earned Income Exclusion.
+The customer is the student and is under age 22 A change in student status may affect whether the customer qualifies for the Student Earned Income Exclusion.
 See MA609B.2 for more policy.
-ALTCS-Acute The customer's child is the student and is age 18 to 21 A change in student status may affect the customer's child allocation amount.
+The customer's child is the student and is age 18 to 21 A change in student status may affect the customer's child allocation amount.
 See MA609B.8 for more policy.
-ALTCS FTW-ALTCS The customer's child is age 19 to 23 A change in student status may affect whether or not they can be included as dependents when calculating the Community Spouse Family Allowance.
-See MA1201C.6 for more policy.
+The customer's child is age 19 to 23 A change in student status may affect whether or not they can be included as dependents when calculating the Community Spouse Family Allowance.
+See MA1201C.6 for more The only child in the home is age 18 and was a student, but is no longer in school The customer is the student and is under age 22 The customer's child is the student and is age 18 to 21 The customer's child is age